 If you want to define clustered indexes for other columns then first you should remove the primary key then you can remove the first index too.
 Keep in mind that defining a column as the primary key will make that column the clustered index of that table.
 To set any other column as the clustered index, we should remove the previous one with the following procedure:

 A nonclustered index contains the ordered data for the columns specified in that index with pointers that will guide where to find the rest of the data from that row.
-Unlike clustered indexes, nonclustered indexes are a two-step process where you should first the value of interest then go and look up the rest of the data of that row where it actually exists on the disk.
+The major difference between clustered index and nonclustered index is that nonclustered indexes are a two-step process where you should first the value of interest then go and look up the rest of the data of that row where it actually exists on the disk.
 The non-clustered index is an index structure separate from the data stored in the table that renders one or more selected columns.
 The non-clustered index is created to improve the performance of frequently used queries that are not managed well by clustered indexes.
 It is like a notebook where the index page is put separately at the beginning of the book.

 Example of nonclustered indexes: